Small society lotteries

 • more than £250,000 in a calendar year

 If you plan to exceed these limits, you will be classed as operating a large lottery and this must be licensed by the Gambling Commission.
-Find the application forms by clicking on the links below.
+You can find the application forms in the section below.
 The initial registration cost is £40 and valid for twelve months from the date of issue.
 It can be renewed if an annual fee of £20 is paid before the expiry of the registration.

 Once you have registered with the Gambling Commission, you must promote all further lotteries of any size held during that year and the following three years under the Board’s registration.
 You will not be able to change to local authority during that time.